 A comprehensive knowledge management system, combined with the right AI-powered search platform, can do the following:

-• Track and optimize your customer service process: Customer service metrics like average resolution time, customer satisfaction scores, and content duplication help you identify areas for improvement and content gaps that need filling.
+• Track and optimize your customer service process: Customer service metrics like average resolution time, customer satisfaction scores, and content duplication help you identify areas for improvement and knowledge gaps that need filling.

 Implementing KCS